 A paraumbilical hernia is caused by fat or part of the intestine bulging through a natural opening in the abdomen wall, around the navel.
 Paraumbilical hernias usually develop later in life and are often caused by acquired abdomen openings linked to intra-abdominal pressure from carrying excess body weight, ascites (a buildup of fluid between the abdominal lining and the organs), cancer or other intra-abdominal malignancy, or multiple pregnancies.

 - Q Should I talk to my doctor about my paraumbilical hernia symptoms?

 - Q How is a paraumbilical hernia diagnosed?

-- Q Is there a cure for paraumbilical hernias?
+- Q Are there alternative treatments for a paraumbilical hernia?